-The blind spot detector (BSD) helps to detect the traffic situation behind the vehicle.
+The lane departure warning (LCA) helps detect traffic that is at the rear of the vehicle.

-The integrated parking assistant [RCTA] helps the driver when backing out of a parallel parking spot and in manoeuvring.
+The rear cross traffic alert (RCTA) helps the driver when backing out of a parallel parking spot and when manoeuvring.

 The smart technology incorporated into the blind spot detector (BSD) with parking assistance (RCTA) included cannot overcome the limits imposed by the laws of physics; it only works within the limits of the system.
 Accidents and severe injury may occur if the blind spot detection system or the rear cross traffic alert are used negligently or involuntarily.
 The system is not a replacement for driver awareness.